Functions reference

 Code generation #

-The functions described in this section have the go name prefix, which means they return the Go code snippets.
+The functions described in this sect6ion have the go name prefix, which means they return the Go code snippets.

 goLit #